pgacorsar/web-tutorial/README.md

 8. Your changes will then be revised and merged upstream if they look good and do not break the work of others.

+9. To sync the upstream with your fork, just do "git fetch upstream" followed by "git merge upstream/master" in the terminal/command prompt from the fork directory.
+The first time you do this you'll need to define what "upstream" is, by running
+"git remote add upstream https://github.com/EPDnM-TQM/web-tutorial.git"

 ## Adding "training material" to the website

 Copy `template.html` (WIP), rename it to something sensible (`index.html`),